ElijahGCHEN/TIL/c++/concurrency-parallel/share-data-between-threads.md

     }
 };
 ```
 It makes sure that other threads have to wait for the mutex to unlock before they can process the data protected by the mutex.

+Although there are occasions where this use of global variables is appropriate, in the majority of cases it’s common to group the mutex and the protected data together in a class rather than use global variables.

 However, it's far from enough by only putting mutex in every member function.

 ## Pitfall #1: Modifying from other places